gnh1201/welsonjs/README.md

 # welsonjs
-WelsonJS - Build a windows desktop apps based on WSH/HTA with ES6/HTML5 compatibility and NPM.
+WelsonJS - Build a Windows desktop apps with JavaScript, HTML, and CSS based on WSH/HTA

 ## Structure
 ![Structure of WelsonJS](app/assets/img/structure.png)